pyta-uoft/website/README.md

 ## Troubleshooting:

-1. For Mac users, open python file `includes.py` under `website/filters`.
+1. For Mac users, open python file `includes.py` under `website/filters/`.
 On the first line, change `#!/usr/bin/env python` to `#!/usr/bin/env python3`.

-2. Check if the file `website/filters` is executable for the current user.
-If it is not executalbe, run `chomod u+x filters/includes.py` in the command line.
+2. Check if the file `website/filters/includes.py` is executable for the current user.
+If it is not executable, run `chmod u+x filters/includes.py` in the command line.
 Now try building the website again.